 Wedding invitations are one of the most popular DIY projects among brides.
-Here are some tips and tricks for printing them at home.
+It’s much more cheaper than having them printed at a professional printer.
+Here are some tips for printing invitations at home.

 Set a budget you can work within.
 You’ll save money with printing at home, but you still have to pay for ink and paper.

 Pick a wedding style